scribe-org/Scribe-Data/CONTRIBUTING.md

 ```

 > [!NOTE]
-> Feel free to contact the team in the [General room on Matrix](https://matrix.to/#/!yQJjLmluvlkWttNhKo:matrix.org?via=matrix.org) if you're having problems getting your environment setup!
+> Feel free to contact the team in the [Data room on Matrix](https://matrix.to/#/#ScribeData:matrix.org) if you're having problems getting your environment setup!

 <a id="issues-projects"></a>